 ILOTA policies regarding this requirement change each year.
-For the 2023 conference, presenters of virtual presentations will not be required to register for the conference.
+For the 2025 conference, presenters of virtual presentations will not be required to register for the conference.
 However, they will be encouraged to register.
-Presenters of the in-person sessions will be required to register at least for the in-person conference session.
+All speakers of in-person courses whose proposals are accepted for presentation must register for at least one day of the conference.